 Ideal duration: 4 – 5 days Major Airports: Veer Savarkar International Airport Best time: October to May (Read More)

-Blessed with the lush and unique tropical rainforest, varieties of animals, exotic sea beaches, picturesque landscapes and fresh air, the islands of Andaman and Nicobar are surely bound to give you the startling experience and a sense of serenity you’re not going to get anywhere else.
+Blessed with the lush and unique tropical rainforest, varieties of animals, exotic sea beaches, picturesque landscapes and fresh air, the Tourism of Andaman and Nicobar are surely bound to give you the startling experience and a sense of serenity you’re not going to get anywhere else.
 Andaman and Nicobar Islands situated near the Bay of Bengal is one of the best scenic areas that deserves a ‘must visit’ status.
-There is a lot to do when it comes to Andaman because of its tremendous coastline, lushly forested interiors and much more are possible here with the sun-kissed beaches and colourful and quaint landscapes.
+There is a lot to do when it comes to Andaman Tourism because of its tremendous coastline, lushly forested interiors and much more are possible here with the sun-kissed beaches and colourful and quaint landscapes.
 Tourist population is more than that of actual citizens of these islands; you are in a zone where everyone has come for a holiday, there is never a sense of insecurity or loneliness on these islands.

 The history of this exceptionally beautiful island can be dated back to 800 bc, the paleolithic age, as the archaeological evidences suggests.
 The Nicobar island which is located 10 degrees north parallel to Andaman seems to be the inhabited place of the people of the indigenous population called the Andamanese and also other tribes such as Jarawas, Onges, Shompens and Sentinelese, which can be differentiated from other people because of their culture and language.